Asa-Nisi-Masa/movie-recommender/README.md

 The app uses a matrix factorization model to learn user and movie embeddings.
 These embeddings can then be used to find similar movies or to recommend movies to a new user.

+## Features

+Currently two features are supported: movie recommendation based on your IMDb ratings and similar movie search:

+- Movie recommendations are obtained by using your ratings (and corresponding movie embeddings) to train your own user embedding.
+This user embedding is then used to compute the full movie-user matrix.
+From this matrix, the (predicted) highest-rated movies are found.

+- In similar movie search you enter one or more movie titles.
+The embeddings of all the entered movies are averaged out and you are shown other movies whose embeddings most closely match the averaged embedding obtained earlier.

 ## Getting Started

 This section contains the steps required to reproduce the app locally.
 Depending on how closely you want to replicate the app, some steps can possibly be ignored.